 The most popular Aztec mandala is the massive Aztec stone calendar that was dedicated to the sun god.
 It measures 12 ft long and 3 ft thick.
-The Aztec mandala features common cultural symbols; each one of these represents a god that rules that time.
+The Aztec mandala features common cultural symbols; each represents a god that rules that time.

-According to their culture, the weather was very vital since it regulated the days as well as their crops.
+According to their culture, the weather was very vital since it regulated the days and their crops.
 Some of the symbols representing the weather were:

 The Wind was one of the creations of the gods and is a symbol of cleverness.
 He is also referred to as the god Ehacatl.
 Trees were created when Ehacatle fell in love with a mortal.

-The light was also another creation of god and symbolizes the warriors.
-There was also Tezcatlipoca who was the god of twilight and at the same time the god of the North.
+The light was also another creation of god and symbolized the warriors.
+There was also Tezcatlipoca, who was the god of twilight and, at the same time, the god of the North.

 The rain was not only beneficial to the rain forest but also brought healing.